hdShang/arxiv-daily/docs/cs-CL/2025-05-13/papers/250508200v1-a-head-to-predict-and-a-head-to-question-pre-trained-uncertainty-qua.md

 ---
 layout: default
-title: A Head to Predict and a Head to Question: Pre-trained Uncertainty Quantification Heads for Hallucination Detection in LLM Outputs
+title: "A Head to Predict and a Head to Question: Pre-trained Uncertainty Quantification Heads for Hallucination Detection in LLM Outputs"
 ---

 # A Head to Predict and a Head to Question: Pre-trained Uncertainty Quantification Heads for Hallucination Detection in LLM Outputs